billdami/ember-date-picker/README.md

 Installation
 ------------

+1. `bower install ember-date-picker` or grab the files in `dist/`.
-Add `dist/ember-date-picker.min.js` and `dist/ember-date-picker.min.css` to your application's javascript and css assets respectively.
+2. Add `dist/ember-date-picker.min.js` to your application's javascript assets.

-Or if you use LESS, you can import `lib/styles/ember-date-picker.less`, especially if you intend to customize the component's styles.
+3. Add `dist/ember-date-picker.min.css` to your application's css assets.
+Or if you use LESS, and intend to customize the component's styles, you can import `lib/styles/ember-date-picker.less`.

 Usage
 -----